 Running Time: 30 minutes

 Dance maverick Victor Quijada reimagines the city as stage in this new and innovative contemporary dance experience.
-Featuring a cast of 30+ dancers comprised of company members and dancers/dance students from the local community, Fils de Ville taps into the vibrant energy of public spaces and our culture of smartphone technology to create a unique, shared experience between audience, performers and the environment.
+Featuring a cast of 30+ dancers comprised of company members and dancers/dance students from the local community, City Thread taps into the vibrant energy of public spaces and our culture of smartphone technology to create a unique, shared experience between audience, performers and the environment.
 Participants download a smartphone app specifically designed for the piece, and embark on a sensorial experience – activating different music compositions based on their movement throughout the performance site.
 Audience members are free to create their own adventure by choosing one or more of the dancers to follow along various designated paths.
-Fils de Ville pays tribute to the effervescence of urban environments while celebrating the unpredictable exhilaration of live performance.
+City Thread pays tribute to the effervescence of urban environments while celebrating the unpredictable exhilaration of live performance.
 BYOEB (Bring Your Own Ear Buds) and let your dance adventure begin.

-Fils de Ville requires a 2 week dance residency + advanced site visit with Victor.
-Week 1 – Victor Quijada and a RBDG dancer to set the work on local dancers.
+City Thread requires a 2 minimum week dance residency + advanced site visit with Victor.
+Week 1 – Victor Quijada and a RUBBERBAND dancer to set the work on local dancers.
 Week 2 – Full company arrives for on-site rehearsals with local dancers.

 About the App: Audience members download the performance smartphone app with active GPS that holds a music playlist activated when they move through the designated public space.
 With the event’s soundtrack in the spectator’s hands, the performance begins in one central meeting point.
 Eventually, the dancers separate into smaller groups, moving throughout the area, and the sound score changes as audience members hit various hotspots designated throughout the site.

 Technology: Zoom or other live streaming platform provided by presenter.